reelradio/transcribe/README.md

 `export GOOGLE_APPLICATION_CREDENTIALS="KEY_PATH"`

-3. Call vloop from the command line:
+Call vloop from the command line:

 `./vloop.sh`

+vloop.sh does 2 passes, first transcribing all the scoped exhibits mathcing your specified starting pattern, then matching the remaining exhibits that don't already have a scoped transcript completed.

 ### Additional Resources